arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistrbuted.md

 ## Configure the Confluent Schema Registry

+The Kafka connect

-The Kafjka Connect properties  is located at  ``` /usr/hdp/current/kafka-broker/conf/connect-distributed.properties
+The Kafka Connect properties  is located at  ``` /usr/hdp/current/kafka-broker/conf/connect-distributed.properties
  ``` and the mechanisms to start and stop service executables are located at the  ```/usr/hdp/current/kafka-broker/bin/connect-distributed.sh``` folder.